dinhanh3001/GEMMA3.cpp-MODEL-IN-FPGA/README.md

 # Hardware Accelerator for Gemma 3 LLM on FPGA

 > **Note:** This project is currently a Work in Progress.
 The core compute kernel and system communication interfaces are completed.
-Host software integration and user interface components will be updated in future releases.
+Host software integration,user interface components  and Video demo on FPGA will be updated in future releases when I complete my courses in univesity.

 ![llama](https://user-images.githubusercontent.com/1991296/230134379-7181e485-c521-4d23-a0d6-f7b3b61ba524.png)